lform/lwind/readme.md

 -   `sh-ms-1` = 18px
 -   `sh-ms-2` = 20px

+##### Header Line Heights

+By default, headers are set to `1.25` line-height as larger fonts can appear overly spaced out vertically.
+To override this, extend `lineHeight` with a `header` value in the Tailwind config file.

 #### Richtext

 A custom rich-text implementation is used for all rich-text areas by adding a `rich-text` class to any area with rich text.
 The rich text settings can be found in the tailwind config file.